 When the eustachian tube functions normally, every single time you swallow, yawn, blow your nose, etc, your ear "pops".
 This popping is when the eustachian tube opens transiently allowing air to pass from the middle ear to the back of the nose which is open to the environment.
 Read more about how exactly this happens here.
 Watch a video of how this all works.

 SO, why does my ear feel full sometimes?

-Assuming there is no earwax (or other factors) present which could cause symptoms of ear fullness, for most people, the ear fullness is due to their inability to pop their ears easily (or, open up the eustachian tube) or if even able to pop the ears, it fills back up quickly.
+Assuming there is no earwax (or other factors) present which could cause symptoms of ear fullness or fluid sensation, for most people, the ear symptoms are due to their inability to pop their ears easily (or, open up the eustachian tube) or if even able to pop the ears, it fills back up quickly.
 Why would this cause ear fullness (and if severe enough, a persistent ear pain)?
 It's because there is a PRESSURE difference between the air pressure in the middle ear and the pressure outside across the eardrum.
 When there is a pressure difference, the eardrum either bulges outward (positive pressure) or bulges inward (negative pressure).
 Basically, when the eardrum bulges inward or outward, it creates a sensation of fullness for the person.